abdelell/ReplitCodingApp/README.md

 Since this is just a minimal app, there are a few things that I would improve on:
 - I would add code completion
 - Better landscape functionality
 - Code "blocks".
-I.e. Buttons on the side for different code blocks, for example a "function" button would add a pre written function the code
+I.e. Buttons on the side for different code blocks, for example a "function" button would add a pre written function in the code
 - Loading view when a user clicks on the run button
 - More code syntax highlighting